simeononsecurity/simeononsecurity.ch/content/articles/decoding-ssl/TLS_ Securing Your Website Data/index.en.md

 ### The Basics of SSL/TLS

 SSL/TLS is a cryptographic protocol that provides secure communication over the internet.
-It ensures that data transmitted between a client and a server is encrypted and cannot be intercepted by unauthorized parties.
+It ensures that data transmitted between a client and a server is encrypted and can't be intercepted by unauthorized parties.
 By using SSL/TLS, website owners can protect sensitive information such as login credentials, credit card details, and personal data from being accessed by hackers.

 ### How SSL/TLS Works